luiarthur/spatial_ams245/hw/hw4/tex/bayesPollutant.md

 $\sigma^2 \sim \IG(a_\sigma, b_\sigma)$, the prior distribution for $\gamma^2$
 is $p(\gamma^2) \propto (\gamma^2)^{a_\sigma-1}(\gamma^2 b_\sigma + b_\tau)^{a_\tau +
 a_\sigma}$.

+The priors for $\tau^2$ and $\sigma^2$ were chosen to have a prior mean of unity and prior infinite variance, to reflect objectivity and great uncertainty.
+The prior for range $\phi$ was chosen to only include values between 0 and 2 as those were the plausible range of values in a maximum likelihood estimation of the model with vary values for the smoothness parameter.
+Finally, prior mass is only given to value of the smoothness
+$\kappa$ corresponding to 0.5, 1.5, and 2.5 as the interest in estimating
+$\kappa$ lies mainly in the differentiability of the sample paths of the Gaussian process.
+This is an interesting possibility due to the use of the matern correlation function.

+A reference prior such as that proposed by @berger2001objective can also be considered if objective priors are desired.

 Note that in the expression for the density of the joint posterior, $\bbeta$ and $\tau^2$ can be integrated out.
 Furthermore, the posterior